What is the record for most NFL penalties in a game?

 The referees called a total of 39 penalties for 310 yards, but two of the penalties were declined, and two others offset each other.
 The official tally at the end of the game was 35 penalties- 20 for the Buccaneers and 15 for the Seahawks.

 Flag-throwing spree for the Raiders

 The Buccaneers were also part of another record-setting game for penalties.
 On Oct.
-30, 2016 the Bucs lost 30-24 in overtime to the Oakland Raiders, who set the record for the most number of penalties (23 for 200 yards) by one team in a single game.
+30, 2016, the Bucs lost 30-24 in overtime to the Oakland Raiders, who set the record for the most penalties (23 for 200 yards) by one team in a single game.